ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

 At the moment I am working as a **Research Associate** at the **Indian School of Business**, with [Professor Vandith Pamuru](https://www.isb.edu/en/research-thought-leadership/faculty/faculty-directory/vandith-pamuru.html).

-<p style="text-align: justify;"> <b>Prior Experiences</b>: I have spent the last 7 years designing ML pipelines in an analytics startup, a fintech product company, and one of the biggest consulting firms.
-The problems I have worked on range from credit risk and customer modeling to automated insight generation from social listening and forecasting models.
-You can also find more about my skills and experience in my <a target="_blank" href="/cv/">CV</a>. </p>
+<p style="text-align: justify;"> <b>Prior Experiences</b>: Over the past seven years, I've designed ML pipelines at an analytics startup, a fintech product company, and a major consulting firm.
+My experience spans credit risk and customer lifecycle modeling, automated insight generation from social listening, and forecasting.
+Further details about my skills and experience are available in my <a target="_blank" href="/cv/">CV</a>. </p>

 <h3 >Research Insterests</h3>
 <p style="text-align: justify;"> I am interested in AI's potential to navigate social settings.
 My primary focus is on real-world, human-AI interactions, where AI can help us make socially conscious decisions while mitigating harmful societal influences.
 Furthermore, through autonomous AI decision-making, I aim to augment human capabilities in managing situations beyond our control, such as interactions with other AI agents or unpredictable environmental events.</p>